EIN (Employer Identification Number)

 For example:

-⏳ Time, mistakes, and pitfalls (that cost money)
+Time, mistakes and pitfalls (which cost money)

 And there's more: